What is an HPI check?

 Many adverts will mention that a car is “HPI clear”.
 What does it mean, what is an HPI check and is it something you should consider?

 This is where the HPI vehicle history check is invaluable.
 This service allows used car buyers to find out more about a car’s history before they commit to a purchase.
 Although a full HPI Check isn’t free of charge, it is certainly worth the small extra cost as it provides peace of mind and helps to prevent any costly repercussions further down the line.

 This service has been around for a number of years - the company HPI was founded in 1938 - while HPI's information was made available to the public in 1993, and the online HPI Check service arrived in 2001.
-Today, the HPI Check is the industry standard for vehicle history checks, with over 80 points of information gathered, although other companies such as the AA, RAC and Auto Trader also provide vehicle information checks.
+Today, the HPI Check is the industry standard for vehicle history checks, with over 80 points of information gathered.
+Other companies such as the AA, RAC and Auto Trader now also provide vehicle information checks.

 How much is an HPI check?

-The HPI Check service costs around £20 when done via HPI Check, and is money well spent.
+A full check costs around £20 when done via the official HPI Check website.
 If you do buy a car that still has finance outstanding, not only is it illegal for the vendor to sell the car, but the finance company (which technically owns the car while the finance is being repaid) can repossess the vehicle, irrespective of the fact that you've bought it.

-That means you'll be out of pocket and without a car, and there's not a lot you can do about it.
+That means you'll be out of pocket and without your new car, and there's not a lot you can do about it.
 If you're paying £10k for a used car, then an extra £20 just to double-check a car's status is worth paying for that peace of mind.

 Finance companies aren’t the only ones who might come and take your car away.
-HPI added stolen car information to its search just after World War II, so a check should ensure that the police won’t come and repossess your car.
+HPI added stolen car information to its search just after World War II, so a check should ensure that the police won’t come and repossess your car either.

 HPI extended its reach further in the 1980s by adding crash history data supplied by insurance companies.
 Checking for a write off is essential, as cars with damage are worth less and may have been repaired badly.
 Using the identity of a write off is also a common way to disguise a stolen car.